rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DT: Is there a timeframe for whether WASM solves this problem?
 And if it doesn't should we bring SIMD proposal back?

-YK: that could be addressed by moving it to stage 2: "the committee believes that JS should solve this problem".
+YK: That could be addressed by moving it to stage 2: "the committee believes that JS should solve this problem".
 The claim that JavaScript programmers will get enough value out of the existence of WASM is as yet unproven and it's inappropriate to assume it will.

 MM: You're saying stage 1 rather than withdrawing it?

-YK: yes
+YK: Yes

 MM: I think it should be withdrawn if it is championless

 AWB: I think it's either withdrawn or it is stage 1.
 But before either of those, we need documentation for why we are making the transition.

-YK: yes just writing down that we think it shoudl be addressed by wasm will make it easier to address in a year.
+YK: Yes just writing down that we think it shoudl be addressed by wasm will make it easier to address in a year.

 AWB: I'm reluctant to say: "Dan please write up something because there's very little motivation to do the work."
 What I would say that: "The attempt to be withdrawn has been postponed"